 - Control existing health issues in close consultation with your doctor.
 Ask for self-help suggestions to better manage your condition.

-- Turn off the television.
-Sitting in front of the TV for long periods every day tends to ‘sedate’ the body and mind.
+- Turn off the television and take a break from social media. for long periods every day can ‘sedate’ the body and mind.

 - Lively conversation is effective and fun exercise for the brain.
-Make an effort to be more sociable; for example, regularly invite family or friends over for a cup of tea and a chat.
+Make an effort to be more sociable – regularly invite family or friends over for a cup of tea and a chat.